Auto Redaction

 Working With Auto Redactions in the Redaction Editor

 Auto redacted documents can be viewed and edited in the Redaction Editor like any other document.
-In the Redaction Editor, redactions made via Auto Redaction will have an A next to them.
-Redactions made manually in the editor are denoted by an M. Additionally, if you hover of the A next to a redaction, the rule that generated that redaction will appear as shown in the image below.
+In the Redaction Editor, redactions made via Auto Redaction will have a lightning bolt with a small A next to them.
+Redactions made manually in the editor are denoted by a small blue M. Additionally, if you hover over the lightning bolt next to a redaction, the rule that generated that redaction will appear as shown in the image to the right.

 Mass Deleting Auto Redactions